ITP-xStory/p5js-shaders/docs/important-concepts.md

 void main() {

-  /*

-  We get the position of each pixel on our canvas from gl_FragCoord.xy (a built in shader function).

-     By dividing the x,y position of the pixel (gl_FragCoord.xy) by the width,height of the canvas (u_resolution.xy)
+  // position of the pixel divided by resolution, to get normalized positions on the canvas vec2 st = gl_FragCoord.xy/u_resolution.xy;

-     we get normalized coordinates in the range: 0.0-1.0!

-     Meaning st.x and st.y goes from 0.0 in the lower left corner to 1.0 in the upper right corner.

-     We always start our shaders by doing this.

-  */

-	vec2 st = gl_FragCoord.xy/u_resolution.xy;

   // Lets use the pixels position on the x-axis as our gradient for the red color

-  // Where the position is closer to 0.0 we get black,
+  // Where the position is closer to 0.0 we get black (st.x = 0.0)

-  // Where the postiion is closer to width (defined as 1.0) we get red
+  // Where the position is closer to width (defined as 1.0) we get red (st.x = 1.0)

   gl_FragColor = vec4(st.x,0.0,0.0,1.0); // R,G,B,A

   // you can only have one gl_FragColor active at a time, but try commenting the others out
   // try the green channel

   //gl_FragColor = vec4(0.0,st.x,0.0,1.0);

   // try both the x position and the y position

   //gl_FragColor = vec4(st.x,st.y,0.0,1.0);

 }